-Cardinal Virtues — prudence, justice fortitude and temperance — group all other moral virtues, and represent the foundation of natural morality under the impetus of reasoning prompted by the theological virtues.
+Cardinal Virtues — prudence, justice fortitude and temperance — group all other moral virtues, and are the foundation of natural morality under reasoning by the theological virtues.

 Aristotle defined prudence as the “right reason applied to practice.”
-The virtue to judge right and wrong in a given situation resides in the practical intellect, and is improved by experience in natural morality.
-God infuses prudence through theological virtues.
+The virtue to judge right and wrong resides in the practical intellect, and God infuses prudence through theological virtues.

 Justice is the will to honor people rights.